-The University of Aberdeen Career Mentoring Programme is a 6-month partnership, from November to April, between current students and graduates.
+The University of Aberdeen Career Mentoring Programme is a 6-month partnership between current students and graduates.
 Students are matched with professionals who are willing to share their experience and expertise and mentor you in developing your own careers ideas.

 Mentors provide you with the benefit of their own experience in a particular profession or employment area.

 I have yet to find a book that will teach you all you need to know about breaking into the employment world - that is a luxury we don't have.
 What we do have is a dedicated Mentoring Programme, run by a team of passionate individuals, who set up connections and build bridges and probably do more leg work that you can imagine to create opportunities.
 It's up to you how much you want to push yourself with these opportunities, but this programme is a safe place for learning how to break down the barriers to employment and for asking the questions about your career that you might not even have realised you had.

 Catriona J. Wood, 2nd Year, LLB(Hons) (with options in Music)